ehsmaes/cfs-postproc/README.md

 ; (Any `; flush_multiplier = ...` lines in the output are forced to `1.0` as a guard)
 ```

-## About box.cfg
+## About k1.box.cfg

-The `box.cfg` file is a custom configuration file used by Creality CFS (Creality Filament System) to control the behavior of the CFS box.
+The `k1.box.cfg` file is a custom configuration file used by Creality CFS (Creality Filament System) to control the behavior of the CFS box.
 This file contains various parameters that govern filament cutting, retraction, extrusion, and cleaning operations.

 ### Key Parameters and Behaviors